justpetrovych/your-own-react/README.md

-# My homegrown React implementation
+# Your homegrown React implementation
 What was done:
 - [x] - working with DOM
 - [x] - implement virtual DOM